-Arkady Martine’s brilliant space opera A Memory Called Empire came out today, and we’ve been waiting to share some of our many feelings.
+Arkady Martine’s brilliant (and now Hugo Award-winning) space opera A Memory Called Empire has a sequel coming next month and we NEED to share some of our many feelings.
 And our Teixcalaanli names.

 That’s right.
 Like our protagonist Mahit, we love ourselves a bit of predatory space empire culture.
 That’s why we’ve all claimed names like 8 Gravity, 45 Neon, 23 Spandrel, and 13!
 Teapot.

 Now you can join in the fun too.
 We’ve included our short and sweet name generator below, but if you’re ready to dig deeper for your perfect author-approved Teixcalaani name, we’ve got you covered.
-Continue below for Arkady Martine’s guide to Teixcalaani names!
+Continue below for Arkady’s guide to Teixcalaani names!